solidjs/solid-assets/README.md

 # Solid Assets

-This is the home of the new assets api for Solid.
-This will provide the community and offical repositoryies with banners and logos for all kinds of projects.
+Access official community assets for SolidJS through our simple asserts API; This provides the community with dynamic and static resources to get started with libraries and projects related to the SolidJS community.

 ## Usage